tonysparks/litac/README.md

 # LitaC
 LitaC (pronounced Lee-ta-see) is a C like language.
 In fact, its main goal is to be C with some minor syntax sugar.
-It compiles to ISO-C99 (C11 for some features) which has the benefits of being fairly easy to use existing C libraries and code.
+It compiles to ISO-C99 (C11 for some features) which has the benefits of being fairly easy to use existing C libraries and code, and can target any platform with a C99 compiler.

 # Goals & Purpose
 First what's not a goal: LitaC is not meant to replace any existing languages.
 It isn't trying to conquer the programming world.